 How your smartphone can encourage active living, Conversation Canada, April 16, 2019

 Moskalenko M, Hadjistavropoulos H, Katapally TR.
 (2019).
-Policy implications of barriers to patient interest in internet-based cognitive behavioral therapy.
-Health Policy (Under-Review)
+Policy implications of barriers to patient interest in Internet-based cognitive behavioral therapy.
+Health Policy and Technology.

-Katapally TR, Bhawra J. Systematic review of the evolution of GPS use in active living research: From traditional methods to geocaching, gamification and natural experiments.
-IJERPH 2016 [Under-Review].
+Katapally TR, Bhawra J, Patel P. Systematic review of the evolution of GPS use in active living research: From traditional methods to geocaching, gamification and natural experiments.
+Health and Place [Under-Review].

 Manyanga T, Barnes JD, Abdeta C, Adeniy AF, Bhawra J, Draper CE, Katapally TR, Khan A, Lambert E, Makaza D, Nyawornota VK, Ocansey R, Subedi N, Uddin R, Tladi D, Tremblay MS. Indicators of physical activity among children and youth in nine countries with low and medium Human Development Indices: A Global Matrix 3.0 paper.
 Journal of Physical Activity and Health.
 (Under-Review).

 Katapally TR, Bhawra J, Leatherdale ST, Ferguson L, Longo J, Rainham D, Larouche R, Osgood N. The SMART study, a mobile health and citizen science methodological platform for active living surveillance, integrated knowledge translation, and policy interventions: longitudinal study.
 JMIR Pub Health Surveillance 2018;4(1):e1.